 This is not to say “Yay for crying it out!”
 It’s to tell moms, that for every handful of times baby has to cry because you are having a crisis with another child or you yourself are in crisis, you should not negate the 40 million other times you respond swiftly and efficiently.
 Otherwise every mother of multiples, every parent with 5 or 6 kids, and every mom that has to use the bathroom occasionally would be raising emotionally damaged children.

-The latest (2012) six-year study published in the American Academy of Pediatrics Journal states, “There was no evidence of differences between intervention and control families for any outcome.”
+A six-year study published in the American Academy of Pediatrics Journal states, “There was no evidence of differences between intervention and control families for any outcome.”
+NPR also cited this study and other science based information in 2019.
 Guess what this means?
 Whatever you choose for your family is the RIGHT decision.
-And while the study shows that crying it out does not cause harm to babies, I think we can all agree this doesn’t mean we dump the child in the crib unprepared for sleep and walk out because we need some Zzz’s.
+While the data shows that crying it out does not cause harm to developmentally ready babies, I think we can all agree this doesn’t mean we dump the child in the crib unprepared for sleep and walk out.

 So, what’s the best way to teach a child to sleep through the night?
 By making educated decisions that parents feel are right for their baby and their family.
 Trust your intuition and do what feels right because that is really all we parents have.
 Even science proves it.

 it Out: Parents Edition – Sleep Training Do’s and Don’ts

 If you do choose to sleep train, there are step-by step guides and schedules.
 As a general rule of thumb here are some do’s and don’ts:

 - Get Pediatrician’s Input: Consult with your pediatrician during your baby’s 4-month well-check to discuss their readiness for sleep training.
 It’s essential to have professional guidance and ensure that your baby is developmentally ready for any changes in their sleep habits.
 It’s also crucial to be assured your baby doesn’t to wake to east for at least 6-8 hours.